View Document Text

 From time to time, ODIJ refers complex financial planning cases to an unaffiliated third-party

-financial planner, tax planner or other unaffiliated third-party professionals (“Third-Party
+financial planner, tax planner, or other unaffiliated third-party professionals (“Third-Party

 Professionals”) to assist clients with recommendations, advice, financial planning strategies

-(including tax return preparation, household payment administration and bill payment), and
+(including tax return preparation, household payment administration, and bill payment), and

 other services not directly related to ODIJ’s services.
 ODIJ does not receive any compensation

-nor does it, perform specific due diligence regarding Third-Party Professionals and such
+specific due diligence regarding Third-Party Professionals and such referrals do not constitute

-referrals do not constitute endorsements by ODIJ of the Third-Party Professional or their
+endorsements by ODIJ of the Third-Party Professional or their services.
+Referrals to Third-Party

-services.
-Referrals to Third-Party Professionals are made as an accommodation.
-ODIJ is not
+Professionals are made as an accommodation.
+ODIJ is not acting in a fiduciary capacity when

-acting in a fiduciary capacity when providing referrals to Third-Party Professionals.
-Services
+providing referrals to Third-Party Professionals.
+Services provided by Third-Party Professionals

-provided by Third-Party Professionals are distinct from those provided by ODIJ and typically
+are distinct from those provided by ODIJ and typically involve additional terms of service.
+In

-involve additional terms of service.
-In instances where ODIJ maintains a business relationship
+instances where ODIJ maintains a business relationship with a Third-Party Professional, such a

-with a Third-Party Professional, such relationship should not influence the referral or the service
+relationship should not influence the referral or the service received by the Third-Party

 Services Provided to Custodian-Linked and Held-Away Accounts